bluetailtech/BTConfig/README.md

 1) Install Oracle Java 1.8  (or greater)

-2) Install Netbeans 8.1   (older version of Netbeans.
-Not susceptable to security issues like the newer versions)
+2) Install Netbeans 8.1
+(older version of Netbeans.
+Not susceptable to the same security issues that some newer versions are )

   Dowload Netbeans Installer from https://netbeans.org/downloads/old/8.1/
     Excecute Netbeans installer.